The General Data Protection Regulation (GDPR) for your hotel

 The hotel industry is particularly vulnerable to data threats, due to the multiple points of payment, email and online booking systems and documents containing card data.
 A very high volume of payment card transactions occur daily and guest information can often be stored long term.
 Typically, a hotel database will hold guest names, addresses, date of birth, credit card details, passport details, and so on.
 This is a lot of sensitive data that could be used fraudulently.
 Couple this with information which is received from multiple sources, such as point of sale systems, third-party bookings, emails, own website enquiries and walk ins, hoteliers are an easy target for cyber criminals.
 GDPR is a game changer, because the hotel industry now needs to identity where data is kept and ensure that it is protected.

+If an EU citizen files a complaint, the hotel may face hefty fines.
+The maximum fine is set to 20 million Euros, or 4% of the annual global turnover (whichever is the greater).
 In the event of a breach, the European Regulator must be notified within 72 hours where this is likely to result in a risk to the rights and freedoms of EU data subjects.

 Before May 25th, 2018, the rules on collecting potential guest data were pretty flexible.
 Hoteliers could market to potential customers through ‘opt-ins’ and target the user with multiple newsletters and email marketing campaigns.
 A general consent request can result in the user being signed up to multiple subscriber lists.